 Penguins even series with win over Canadiens

-Jason Zucker's third-period goal stood as the winner Monday as the Pittsburgh Penguins beat the Montreal Canadiens 3-1 to even their qualifying round series.
+Jason Zucker's third-period goal stood as the winner Monday as the Pittsburgh Penguins beat the Montreal Canadiens 3-1 to even their qualifying round series in Toronto.
 The teams have split the first two games of the best-of-five series.
 Game 3 is Wednesday.

-Sidney Crosby and Jake Guentzel also scored for Pittsburgh, which broke a string of seven straight postseason losses, with its previous win coming against Washington, 3-1 in Game 4 of the Eastern Conference second round in 2018.
+Sidney Crosby and Jake Guentzel also scored for Pittsburgh, which broke a string of seven straight postseason losses.
+The Penguins' previous playoff win came against Washington, 3-1 in Game 4 of the 2018 Eastern Conference second round.
 Matt Murray made 27 saves for the Penguins.
-There was some speculation that Murray, a two-time Stanley Cup winner, would be replaced in the Penguins net by Tristan Jarry after Murray lost for the ninth time in his previous 10 postseason starts in Game 1.
+There was some speculation that Murray, a two-time Stanley Cup winner, would be replaced in the Penguins' net by Tristan Jarry after Murray lost for the ninth time in his past 10 postseason starts in Game 1.

 Jesper Kotkaniemi scored for Montreal, and Carey Price made 35 saves.
 The Penguins entered this revamped postseason format as the fifth seed in the Eastern Conference.
 Montreal is seeded 12th, the final spot in the East.